Gibson, Dunn & Crutcher LLP - The Inside View

 Callbacks

-Those invited back to Gibson Dunn’s callback stage will see firsthand the firm's appetite for socializing (and for dining).
-Callbacks vary by office but typically consist of one-on-one interviews with a mix of partners and associates, followed by one or two meals with Gibson Dunn attorneys.
-Some callbacks may be in-person and some virtual but the firm typically offers some chance to visit their offices and meet face-to-face.
+Those invited back to Gibson Dunn’s callback stage will experience firsthand the firm's respectful, social culture.
+Callbacks vary by office but typically consist of one-on-one interviews with a mix of partners and associates.
+Callbacks may be in-person but are often virtual and can be followed by a chance to visit the office and meet interviewers and other attorneys face-to-face, often for meals.

-Jura explains: “These meals offer candidates another more informal setting to demonstrate why they would be successful at our firm and likewise give our lawyers the opportunity to interact with the candidate in a less structured environment.”
-She adds that at this stage, “more questions might be asked about a candidate’s specific experiences or a candidate’s particular connection to and/or interest in the city in which their selected office is located.”
-Associates told us: “By the time their resume reaches my desk I’m confident they’re qualified, so from that point we’re looking for someone who’s going to perpetuate the Gibson Dunn culture and understand our work environment.”
+Jura explains: “These visits offer candidates another more informal setting to demonstrate why they would be successful at our firm and likewise give our lawyers the opportunity to interact with the candidate in a less structured environment.”
+She adds that at this stage: “More questions might be asked about a candidate’s specific experiences or a candidate’s particular connection to and/or interest in the city in which their selected office is located.”
+An associate told us: “By the time their resume reaches my desk I’m confident they’re qualified, so from that point we’re looking for someone who’s going to perpetuate the Gibson Dunn culture and understand our work environment.”

 Top tips for this stage: